jimgoo/jimgoo/README.md

 ### Hi there 👋

-I'm a freelance machine learning researcher currently working with [LAION](https://laion.ai/) on reconstructing complex images from fMRI brain activity.
+I'm a freelance machine learning researcher working with [LAION](https://laion.ai/) on reconstructing complex images from fMRI brain activity.

 <!--
 **jimgoo/jimgoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.